sulu/web-twig/docs/component.md

 Every component is assigned to a DOM element.
 The `prepare_component` function will generate a unique id which needs to be set to the DOM element.

-At the bottom of your HTML Document you call the [web-js](https://github.com/sulu/web-js) functions to start the components you have prepared before.
+To start the prepared components, you need to call [web-js](https://github.com/sulu/web-js) functions at the bottom of your HTML Document.

 With the `component_list` twig function you can also add only specific html when really needed.